Code-Institute-Submissions/Sienna-Website/README.md

 ## Scope
 The sites main role is promote work within a creative industry so it will need to be eye catching, user friendly and with a well designed layout that suites the target audience of Sienna's work.
-The owner of the site still has to complete some of the projects that need to be added to the site, therefore it will be made to an MVP standard and if and when contents need to be added it can be.
+The owner of the site still has to complete some of the projects that need to be added to the site, therefore it will be made to an MVP standard and if and when contents needss to be added it can be.

 ## User stories
 ### Visitor goals